solomonlr/introduction-to-github-lab_solomon_r/README.md

 **Push and Pull**

 Imagine you are pushing your 'block' of code to the repository.
-That is the same as you uploading your changes.
+That is the same as uploading your changes.
 The same concept works the other way.
 When someone has made changes to the repository that you have not yet seen, you download, or **pull** those changes.
 </details>

 <details>